 HeART and Story Workshops

-- In the third session (or second session for adults), participants created story cloths depicting a personal experience—of cherished family memories, of difficult challenges in their lives, or in the case of recent immigrants, of coming to America.
+- In the third session (or second session for adults), participants create story cloths depicting a personal experience—of cherished family memories, of difficult challenges in their lives, or in the case of recent immigrants, of coming to America.

-Reactions were moving and inspiring.
+Reactions have been moving and inspiring.
 For many students, the stories were a first opportunity to hear their parents’ and grandparents’ stories of courage and fortitude, and to take pride in those experiences.
 Older students also gained an appreciation for the life experiences of their peers.
 As one participant noted in a final sharing session, “It’s good to know that I’m not alone and other people are working through obstacles and hardships as well.”

 For a number of the adults, the workshops proved to be a cathartic experience, allowing them, through art, to confront the deep-seated emotions that they had long held within themselves.
 The film showed them the importance of recalling and sharing their life experiences, and gave them a powerful example of how their stories could be told.
 At one session, after telling her difficult and moving story of leaving children behind to come to America in search of a better life, one woman said, “Telling my story for the first time, it has unlocked my heart.”